-Obstructive Sleep Apnea occurs when the tongue is stuck against the back of the throat blocking the upper airway causing air flow to stop.
+Obstructive Sleep Apnea occurs when the airway closes off.
 Obstructive Sleep Apnea is a very common chronic disorder that may create respiratory or cardiovascular complications if left untreated.

 Signs that you may have Obstructive Sleep Apnea are: